 It is currently unknown how long COVID-19 immunity lasts after the initial infection with disease.
 It may be possible to become infected with COVID-19 twice.

 Testing for COVID-19

 Anyone who is experiencing even mild COVID-like symptoms should isolate themselves away from others and call their healthcare provider.
 Getting tested as soon as possible is important to help stop the spread of COVID-19.
-The most concerning symptoms are cough or shortness of breath.
-But if you have two or more of the following symptoms, you should also call to be evaluated for a test:
+Anyone with these symptoms should call their provider to be evaluated for a test: